iclanzan/coding-guides/README.md

 Contributions are encouraged!

 ## Golden rule ##

 **Every line of code should appear to be written by a single person, no matter the number of contributors.**

+## General principles ##

++ Strictly enforce the agreed-upon style.
++ Don’t try to prematurely optimize your code; keep it readable and understandable.
++ If in doubt when deciding upon a style use existing, common patterns.

 ## Thanks ##